georgeRCluj/PopcornApp/README.md

 ## Architectural patterns:
 * I have used an MVVM + Clean Arhitecture approach: the app is split into modules (packages), one for each screen
-* I have used Android Jetpack components to accomplish achieve this purpose - LiveData, ViewModel, Databinding.
+* I have used Android Jetpack components to achieve this purpose - LiveData, ViewModel, Databinding.

 ## Design patterns
 * I have used the singleton pattern for Network Engine